map7/the_merger/README.md

 - Create a method to get all fields from the selected table.
 - Create a helper method to have a dropdown of fields

+- Turn this into an engine so that I can include asset pipeline javascript.